theTyster/theTyster/README.md

 ## My Personal Tech Stack
 I run multiple servers at home and have set up web servers for clients remotely.
 So, I appreciate tools that are portable and lightweight.

 Since 2019 I have been running Linux exclusively.
-After testing out lots of distro's I settled on Debian and will run it on anything that has a CPU.
+After testing out lots of distributions, I settled on Debian and will run it on anything that has a CPU.
 Vim is my favorite editor.

 <p align='center'>